HeliosProfiles/DCS-F4U-1D-Profile-by-MadKreator37/README.md

 2. Added Throttle Quadrant indicators to Indicators Panel.
 3. To use Controls: Prop and Throttle= drag up and down while holding.
 Supercharger= Tap near the top and bottom in the handle area to increment and decrement. .
 Mixture= tap near top and bottom of the handle area to increment and decrement.

+1.0.3
+1. Changed the Mixture Lever animation so Helios doesn't show warnings about missing images.

 ### Known Bugs and Issues